NotDaveLane/aspartame/README.md

 ## Usage

-Follow [Sugar's instructions](http://satyan.github.io/sugar/getting-started.html) to set up your project and build your model entities.
+Follow [Sugar's instructions](http://satyan.github.io/sugar/getting-started.html) to set up your project and build your model entities, with this slightly modified example of a simple model object:

 	public class User extends SugarRecord<User> {